aiidateam/aiida-core/docs/source/intro/cheatsheet.rst

 The AiiDA cheat sheet
 =====================

-The AiiDA cheat sheet gives a broad overview over the most commonly used `verdi` commands, as well as the inheritance hierarchy of the main AiiDA classes and their methods.
+The AiiDA cheat sheet gives a broad overview of the most commonly used `verdi` commands, the inheritance hierarchy of the main AiiDA classes, their properties and methods, as well as a showcase of the QueryBuilder.

-When clicking on the following image, the original svg file containing hyperlinks to the relevant sections of the documentation will be opened in the browser.
+When clicking on the embedded image, the original SVG file will be opened in the browser.
+Where applicable, text objects contain hyperlinks to the relevant sections of the documentation.

-The file can further be downloaded as a :download:`pdf <_cheatsheet/cheatsheet.pdf>`.
+The file can also be downloaded as a :download:`pdf <_cheatsheet/cheatsheet.pdf>`.

+Happy exploring!

 .. image:: ./_cheatsheet/cheatsheet_h.svg
    :target: ../_images/cheatsheet_h.svg